reiver/learn-golang-in-one-day/README.md

 }
 ```

-You can **run** this code by clicking the blue button with “Run” written on it:
+You can **run** this code by clicking the blue colored button with “Run” written on it:

 ![Screenshot of Go Playground with arrow pointing to Run button](x/images/play-golang-com_run.png)

+After you click the the blue colored button with “Run” written on it, that **Go** program will output some text.

+That outputted text will be displayed at the bottom of the screen, in the white colored area: